📃 What documents do I need to buy a property in Taiwan?

 7. Mortgage-related documents (if applicable)

-• Mortgage applications usually require a valid residence permit
+• For foreign buyers, mortgage applications usually require a valid residence permit

 • Loan application forms from the bank